-- 2.9 Anglian Water's surface water drainage policy requires that the disposal hierarchy should be followed:

-- discharge by infiltration to the ground;

-- discharge to an open surface water body;

-- discharge to a surface water sewer;

-- discharge to a combined sewer;

-- discharge to a foul sewer; and

-- discharge rates and volumes are to be limited to the equivalent greenfield Runoff rate (with on-site attenuation for all events up to the 1 in 100 (1% AEP) rainfall event

-plus climate change).
-Flooding must also not occur on any part of the development for the 1 in 30 year (3.3% AEP) rainfall event.

-- 2.10 The scoping consultation response from Anglian Water (refer to Annex 4 of the FRA in Appendix 14A ES Volume III) stated that the use of SuDS for the development is encouraged and provided a guidance document on the use of SuDS and an overview of the adoption policy should a developer seek to connect into an Anglian Water asset. - 2.11 The detailed design of the drainage scheme will take these considerations into account.
+- 2.12 Anglian Water's surface water drainage policy requires that the disposal hierarchy should be followed: - discharge by infiltration to the ground; - discharge to an open surface water body; - discharge to a surface water sewer; - discharge to a combined sewer; - discharge to a foul sewer; and - discharge rates and volumes are to be limited to the equivalent greenfield runoff rate (with on-site attenuation for all events up to the 1 in 100 (1% AEP) rainfall event plus climate change).
+Flooding must also not occur on any part of the development for the 1 in 30 year (3.3% AEP) rainfall event. - 2.13 The scoping consultation response from Anglian Water in relation to the Consented Development (refer to Annex 4 of the FRA in Appendix 14A PEI Report Volume III) stated that the use of SuDS for the development is encouraged and provided a guidance document on the use of SuDS and an overview of the adoption policy should a developer seek to connect into an Anglian Water asset. - 2.14 The EIA Scoping Opinion for the Proposed Development (Planning Inspectorate, October 2019) provided in Appendix 1B in the PEI Report Volume III identified the following additional requirements for consideration in the PEI Report and related FRA and drainage strategy from Anglian Water: - consideration to all potential sources of flooding including foul drainage, sewage treatment and water services: - consideration of any increased flood risks linked to climate change; - consideration of whether the Proposed Development would lead to alterations in the drainage patterns around the Site; and - Anglian Water fully supports the use of SuDS as an alternative to discharging surface water to the public sewerage network and welcome further details of the proposed method of surface water disposal including the SuDS attenuation feature being provided for comment. - 2.15 The detailed design of the drainage scheme will take these considerations into account.